splitio/javascript-sync-tools/README.md

     prefix: 'storagePrefix',
     wrapper: storageWrapper,
   },
+  // @TODO review config params
   synchronizerConfigs: {
     synchronizerMode: 'MODE_RUN_ALL',
     eventsPerPost: 2000,
     impressionsPerPost: 4000,
     maxRetries: 3,
   },
-};
-const _sync = new Synchronizer(settings);
+});
 ```

 4. Run the Synchronizer
 ```
-_sync.execute().then(() => console.log('ready'));
+synchronizer.execute().then(() => console.log('ready'));
 ```

-Please refer to [our official docs (@TODO)](https://help.split.io/hc/en-us/articles/360020037072-Split-Evaluator) to learn about all the functionality provided by Split Javascript Synchronizer and the configuration options available.
+Please refer to [Javascript Sync Tools](https://help.split.io/hc/en-us/articles/@TODO) to learn about all the functionality provided by the package.

 ## Submitting issues
-The Split team monitors all issues submitted to this [issue tracker](https://github.com/splitio/javascript-slim-synchronizer/issues).
+The Split team monitors all issues submitted to this [issue tracker](https://github.com/splitio/javascript-sync-tools/issues).
 We encourage you to use this issue tracker to submit any bug reports, feedback, and feature enhancements.
 We'll do our best to respond in a timely manner.

 ## Contributing
 Please see [Contributors Guide](CONTRIBUTORS-GUIDE.md) to find all you need to submit a Pull Request (PR).